Rita Pierson TED Talk – Every Child Needs a Champion

 Quote Right Marks

 And it's not just children who struggle who need someone to boost them up.
-Everyone needs to know that someone's in their corner and there for them when they need support.
+Every student benefits from knowing that someone is in their corner and ready to support them when they need it most.

 How to Be a Champion for Your Students